wwkk2580/picx-images-hosting/Wallpaper/new_readme.txt

         <small>
               Welcome to use PicX
               <a href='https://github.com/XPoet/picx'>PicX</a> is a simple and powerful image hosting tool.
 It supports image hosting services via GitHub repository.
-              PicX is completely open source, 和 you can use it for free.
+              PicX is completely open source, and you can use it for free.
               If you like it, please give it a star on <a href='https://github.com/XPoet/picx'>GitHub</a>.
         </small>
     </font>